SaiPavanKiran/GroceryListApp/README.md

 ## ⚠️ Known Issues

-- **Admin App Not Ready:** The Admin App is under development, so some functionalities, like grocery updates by admins, are currently unavailable.
+- **Customer Support:** Customer support is not yet integrated within the Admin App.
-- **Limited Groceries:** At present, only a limited number of grocery items are available, but we aim to add more in future updates.
+- **Limited Groceries:** At present, the grocery list contains fewer than 100 items, but more will be added in future updates.
 - **Performance Issues:** Some users may experience minor glitches or lags on certain devices, which we are actively working to optimize.

 ---
 ## 🛠️ Setup and Installation

 1. **Clone the Repository**